jay-joshy/allergyguide/content/tools/resources/oit_calculator_changelog.md

 - Small footnote explaining what the +/- buttons do
 - Added another checkbox to clickwrapper: verification that food protein content(s) require manual check and that searchable foods are not guaranteed to be accurate
+- Added small footer under protein content inputs Food A and B reminding user to always verify concentration with the Nutrition Facts label

 ### Changed

 - When typing, the search bar shows: "Create Custom Food: <...>" instead of just "Custom:"
+- Debounce time for food name changing is now longer

 ### Deprecated